 Lokum Kokoreç, Fethiye

-But, in Fethiye we never had a go-to kokoreç joint.
+In Fethiye we never really had a go-to kokoreç joint.

-A post-night-out early hours of the morning sit down on a plastic stool by the kokoreç van, the tell tale aroma filling the air, red hot chillies being guzzled as fast as the sandwich itself, smoke spewing into the night sky from the barbecue chimney.
+A post-night-out early hours of the morning sit down on a plastic stool by any random kokoreç van, red hot chillies being guzzled as fast as the sandwich itself, smoke spewing into the night sky from the barbecue chimney.

 Places like Lokum are part of a new wave of places that are bringing this tasty offal into the 21st century.